Descent & Landing Trajectory and Guidance Algorithms with Divert Capabilities for Moon Landing: Powered Explicit Guidance for a flat planet

 with $\gamma := T/m$.
-As we seek to minimize the overall fuel consumption, and knowing that our propulsion system has a constant propellant flow rate, we choose as cost function the maneuver duration, $J = t_f$.
-Starting from a given initial state at $t_0 = 0$, we impose a final desired velocity, final desired lateral and vertical positions, and we keep free the time of flight and final downrange position
+As we seek to minimize the overall fuel consumption and knowing that our propulsion system has a constant propellant flow rate, we choose as cost function the manoeuvre duration, $J = t_f$.
+Starting from a given initial state at $t_0 = 0$, we impose a final desired velocity, final desired lateral and vertical positions, and we let the time of flight and final downrange position be free parameters

 To compute the optimal trajectory, we exploit the Pontryagin's Maximum Principle.
 The Hamiltonian of this constrained optimization problem is written as

 which, knowing that $\gamma > 0$, is maximized when ${\bm{u}}$ is aligned with ${\bm{\psi}}_v$ (also known as \emph{primer vector}) and $\gamma$ is at its maximum value.
 Since ${\bm{u}}$ is, by definition, a unitary vector, we set